jupiter2653/orbit-simulator/README.md

 - @jupiter2653

 ## Can I download it ?
 You can't for the moment.
-We are actively working on this project and we hope to finish it aorund the 15th of June.
+We are actively working on this project and we hope to finish it around the 15th of June.
 Come back to get the news !